Small AC Issues Now Become Expensive Breakdowns by July

 Fix It Now

-Have a technician check refrigerant pressure during your spring service.
+Have a technician cheque refrigerant pressure during your spring service.
 If levels are low, insist on finding and fixing the leak rather than just topping up the gas.
 Repeated top-ups without leak repair is throwing money away - at AED 150-300 per refill, it adds up fast and never solves the underlying problem.

 3. Blocked Condensate Drain